M&A Trends in Mobile Gaming with Zynga's Diwakar Rao

 Turkey is in our top 5 Poker market as well.
 We were learning not only about the local card game but also getting a huge kind of Peak in the whole interactive Poker audience and also it was profitable.

 The second part of the [acquisition] filter which I forgot to mention – Gerald will be really angry - is we want to make sure the studios we acquire are at least 20% EBITA margins are profitable.

 Being a public company that’s kind of where we are in our lifecycle, and I joined Zynga 4 years ago we were like 1% EBITA margin, now we’ve kind of climbed our way up to 20%, so any deal I show Gerald that’s below 20% and he’s going to laugh me out the door.

 Eric Kress, moderator: How competitive is it out there in acquisitions like you know when you’re doing the Small Giant, you know Fox Next is rumored to be for sale like you know how many people are out there that are throwing out checks for 600 million?

 Diwakar Rao: Surprisingly pretty competitive.
-I won’t name names, but there are you know large, sizeable gaming companies both East and West who we compete against heavily in all these transactions.
+I won’t name names, but there are you know large, sizeable gaming companies both East and West that we compete against heavily in all these transactions.

-At the end of the day both Small Giant and Gram Games, obviously those are pretty sizeable deals, but I think what also won the deals for us was what the culture and the vision that our management team was able to convince Small Giant and Gram on why Zynga was the right home for them - that was pretty important.
+At the end of the day both Small Giant and Gram Games, obviously, are pretty sizeable deals, but I think what also won the deals for us was the culture and the vision that our management team was able to convince Small Giant and Gram on why Zynga was the right home for them - that was pretty important.